PabloAsekas/OrderMedia/README.md

 1. Gets all the media files.
 2. Extracts the captured date.
 3. Renames the media with the format `yyyy-MM-dd_originalName`.
-If the name is bigger than 9 characters, it creates a new random name, if configured.
+The `originalName` can be replaced by a random name with random numbers if the `originalName` lenght exceeds the configured limit.
+The rename behavior and the new name can be configured.
 3. Creates a folder with the captured date (format `yyyy-MM-dd`) and moves the media to the folder.

 ## Supported media